Saint Charles Preparatory School

-Saint Charles Preparatory School is a four-year Catholic college preparatory school (a type of high school) in Columbus, Ohio, US.
-It was founded in 1923 by the fourth bishop of Columbus, James J. Hartley, as a Roman Catholic college seminary and high school.
-Today, it is an all-male high school serving the Roman Catholic Diocese of Columbus.
+Saint Charles Preparatory School is a four-year Catholic college preparatory school in Columbus, Ohio, US.
+It was founded in 1923 by the fourth bishop of Columbus, James J. Hartley, as a Roman Catholic college and high school seminary.
+Today, it is an all-male high school serving the Catholic Diocese of Columbus.

-The school's patron is Saint Charles Borromeo, and its motto, inscribed above the front door, is Euntes Ergo Docete Omnes Gentes, a quote from the Gospel of Matthew (28:19) in the Latin Vulgate: "Going out, therefore, teach all nations."
+The school's patron is Saint Charles Borromeo, and its motto is Building Better Men.
+The previous motto, Euntes Ergo Docete Omnes Gentes, was a quote from the Gospel of Matthew (28:19) in the Latin Vulgate: "Going out, therefore, teach all nations."
+It was replaced with the current motto in 2023 to celebrate the school's 100th anniversary.
 The original nickname of Saint Charles students is "Carolians", derived from the Latin word "Carolus," which means "Charles."
 In 1947, the students also began to refer to themselves as "Cardinals."
 The Saint Charles sports mascot is Charlie the Cardinal.

 Campuses and founding

 The school consists of two campuses.
-The oldest campus is Main Campus, which contains the school, gymnasium, natatorium, and theater.
-The newest campus is West Campus, which contains the athletic facility, track, and the robotics and mentoring center.

-The school was founded in 1923 by Bishop James J. Hartley.
-The first classes were held at Sacred Heart School, an all-girls Catholic school, while the main school building was being built.
+The oldest campus is Main Campus, which contains the main academic building, gymnasium, theater, and natatorium.
+The newest campus is West Campus, which contains the athletic facility, track, and mentoring center.
+The school was founded in 1923 by Bishop James J. Hartley as a high school and college seminary for the education of Catholic priests for the service of the Diocese of Columbus.
+The first classes, consisting of 27 boys, were held at Sacred Heart School, an all-girls Catholic school, while the main school building was being built from 1923 to 1925.